 Since then other forms of lightning have been found and given exotic names—blue jets, red sprites, elves, trolls and even tiny gnomes.
 The area above storms can get very strange.

-This is the season to see these rare forms of sky lightning.
-Over the past two weeks, there have been dozens of sightings, usually over the Midwest and Great Plains.
+Summer is the season to see these rare forms of sky lightning (especially in July).
+Some of the best sightings are in the Midwest and Great Plains.
 So go outside and look up—the skies are filled with “magical” lights.